 Psychiatry – Family Medicine Fellowship

-One to two-year fellowship opportunity, depending on level of training and experience, for board-eligible Family Medicine physician in New York City at Columbia University Medical Center.
+One to two-year fellowship opportunity, depending on level of training and experience, for board-eligible Family Medicine physician in New York City at Columbia University Irving Medical Center.
 Applications are currently being reviewed for July.
-This fellowship focuses on neuropsychiatry and will include training in neuropsychology, psychiatry, neurology, somatoform illness, chronic pain, and tick-borne diseases.
-This fellowship is jointly sponsored at Columbia University Medical Center by the Department of Psychiatry and the Center for Family and Community Medicine.
+This fellowship on the neuropsychiatry of Lyme Disease and will include training in neuropsychology, psychiatry, neurology, somatoform illness, chronic pain, and tick-borne diseases.
+This fellowship is jointly sponsored at Columbia University Irving Medical Center by the Department of Psychiatry and the Center for Family and Community Medicine.
 The Fellow will participate in training and teaching opportunities in both Psychiatry and Family Medicine.
 Extensive mentorship in clinical care and clinical research will be provided by Dr. Brian Fallon whose work falls on the boundaries of psychiatry, neurology, and medicine.
 Dr. Fallon directs the Lyme & Tick-borne Diseases Research Center at Columbia University and is known also for research on Somatic Symptom Disorders and Illness Anxiety Disorder.
-By the end of two years, the Fellow will be well trained in clinical research, in Lyme and Tick-borne Diseases, in clinical neuropsychiatry, and in chronic pain.
+By the end of two years, the Fellow will be well trained in clinical research, the conduct of clinical trials in Lyme and Tick-borne Diseases, and in clinical neuropsychiatry.
 Applicants must have an interest in clinical research, a desire to develop further expertise in neuropsychiatry, an interest in teaching and writing, and enjoy working in a team.
+This fellowship does not provide ACGME accreditation.

 - Brian A. Fallon, MD.
 Director of Center for Neuroinflammatory Disorders and Biobehavioral Medicine at the New York State Psychiatric Institute and Director of the Lyme and Tick-borne Diseases Research Center at Columbia University Medical Center.
 Professor of Clinical Psychiatry,